-Funding recipients will be required to submit a final progress report and may also be required to submit an interim progress report to the PATH TPA to describe their progress in implementing or refining pre-release enrollment and suspension processes.
+Funding recipients will be required to submit several progress reports to the PATH TPA to describe their progress in implementing or refining pre-release enrollment and suspension processes.
 Correctional agencies and County SSDs will submit progress reports separately.
 The progress reports will collect the following information, at a minimum:

-- Narrative description of entity's capabilities and processes to support programmatic requirements necessary to implement pre-release enrollment processes, including progress towards each operational criteria described in program applications; - High-level explanation of how funds were used; - Attestation of non-duplication and supplantation of PATH funding; and, - Description of collaborations or working sessions with local County SSDs, local Medi-Cal MCPs, and County Behavioral Health Agencies.
+- Narrative description of entity's capabilities and processes to support programmatic requirements necessary to implement pre-release enrollment processes, including progress towards each operational criteria described in program applications; - High-level explanation of how funds were used to date; - Attestation of non-duplication and supplantation of PATH funding; and, - Description of collaborations or working sessions with local County SSDs, local Medi-Cal MCPs, and County Behavioral Health Agencies.